Providing a wide range of GP services across 6 central practices in and around inner…

 There are a number of policies and systems in place to ensure the smooth operation of our cohealth Medical Practices.
 The information provided below gives patients of cohealth Medical Practices an overview of our current operational structure and how they can access our Doctors and services.
-Our accredited medical clinics meet the RACGP 4th Edition Standards.
+Our accredited medical clinics meet the RACGP 4th Edition Standards. and the RACGP 5th Edition Standards where required.

 Our doctors provide a wide range of General Practice services and have special interests including refugee health, Aboriginal and Torres Strait Islander health, family medicine, preventative medicine, women’s health, Veteran’s affairs, TAC and Work Cover, etc. Our medical services are linked with our community health and support services so we can provide a holistic approach to you and your family’s health needs.